ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes

+## July 25th 2024
+- Looked at the Khatri et al. code for Spanish, and worked on code fix: https://github.com/ua-datalab/QNLP/tree/megh_dev
+	-  Most of the word are OOV, so they can't be put into grammatical categories
+	-
+- General Discussion:
+	-  How does Quantum trainer compare to NN?
+ 		- Feed forward- we look at the loss between the original and predicted value, does back propagation, until the right combination of weights provides us useable prediction
+  		- Instead of neurons, we use quantum circuits
+  		- Thus, the trainer for QC is the same as NN- both have similar black boxes
+- The code should look the same for deep and quantum trainer

 ## June 25th 2024
 - Pivot to actually determining what the LLM baseline classification accuracy is for our dataset, os that we know what the quantum approach needs to beat.
 - ToDo Megh: